The 39 Essential Guidelines Of Kitchen Design

 You should consider items to be stored at the first or last place of use.
 Heavy equipment should be stored near floor level.

-Rule 32 - Benchtop Height Considerations
+Rule 32 - Kitchen Benchtop Height Considerations

-When considering the benchtop height, it should be designed for the cook to work without raising the hand above the elbow.
+When considering the kitchen benchtop height, it should be designed for the cook to work without raising the hand above the elbow.

 Rule 33 - Chair Pull-Out Distance